OpenGamma/RouteMap/README.md

             load_foo:       function (args) {/* do some work (args is an object that has 'id' in it) */}
         });
         for (rule in rules) if (rules.hasOwnProperty(rule)) routes.add(rules[rule]);
-    });
+        // set up window listener and initial fire
+        $(window).bind('hashchange', routes.handler);
+        $(routes.handler); // in addition to binding hash change events to window, also fire it onload });

 The `method` attribute of each rule can drill down arbitrarily deep (e.g., `'foo.bar.baz'`) into the `context` object